 However, revolvers have a few advantages over pistols as well.
 For one, they’re generally more reliable since there are fewer moving parts.
 They also tend to be more accurate, since the barrel is longer and there’s no slide to throw off your aim.
-And, some people feel safer with a revolver because it’s easier to see if the gun is loaded.
+Some people feel more secure with a revolver because it is simpler to check if the gun is loaded.

 Ultimately, it’s up to you to decide which type of gun is best for self-defense.
 If you’re not sure, it might be a good idea to try out both and see which one you’re more comfortable with.

 Rebluing is the process of restoring the finish of a firearm by applying a protective blue coating to the metal.
 The corrosion or scratches of older firearms can often be remedied by performing a process of regeneration.The cost of rebluing a revolver will vary depending on the size and condition of the gun, as well as the type of finish desired.
 Typical costs range from $100 to $300, with professional gunsmiths charging more.